NAchref/RHCSA_TRAINING/README.md

 The RHCSA exam was recently updated for Red Hat Enterprise Linux 8.
 This book contains all you need to know to pass the RHCSA exam.
 As you will see, this Cert Guide covers every objective in the exam

+On the RHCSA exam, you do not need to install Red Hat Enterprise Linux.
+However, because you need to install an environment that allows you to test all items discussed in this repositories, you start by installing Red Hat Enterprise Linux in this chapter.
+This chapter describes all steps that you will encounter while performing an installation of RHEL 8.

+Because Red Hat Enterprise Linux contains registered trademarks, I will use CentOS to show you the installation.
+The only thing that is different in CentOS is the branding, which in CentOS is free to use.
+All software in CentOS is the same as the software in Red Hat Enterprise Linux.
+Because CentOS does not contain any registered trademarks, it is a common and popular solution that enables people to learn how to work with Red Hat Enterprise Linux.